Would a cap on care fees, such as that to be introduced in England in October 2023 be as good as we thought?

 Although this care cap does not apply in Scotland, (Scotland has no cap on the monies the local authority will claim from someone in care if they have assets above £29,750 including your home) we thought it would be interesting to share the correct information with you, as some of us believe that this would be a good thing if Scotland were ever to introduce it.

 Since this announcement, Downing Street has confirmed that only the cost of the care itself will count towards the cap of £86,000 and an individuals ‘hotel costs’, such as the cost of accommodation, energy bills and meals will not be included.
 The fees for the specific care home will not be met either and instead the local authority will calculate an amount which they believe is an appropriate fee (a ‘personal budget’) which could be significantly lower than the actual cost.
-If someone chooses a care home that charges above the average, the extra will not count towards the cap.
+If someone chooses a care home in Scotland that charges above the average, the extra will not count towards the cap.

 Unfortunately, the headline figure of £86,000 is misleading as it doesn’t include all the costs incurred in a person’s care.
 Due to the way the care-fees cap is calculated, many people will still pay tens or even hundreds of thousands of pounds more for their care.